openedx/open-edx-proposals/oeps/oep-0037-bp-test-data.rst

 Loading Data
 ------------

-Each IDA should provide a ``load_test_data`` management which takes dotted paths to one or more test data generation functions as arguments.
+Each IDA should provide a ``load_test_data`` management command which takes dotted paths to one or more test data generation functions as arguments.
 For example, the command to load the example data above into the LMS might look something like this: